kimtth/awesome-azure-openai-llm/README.md

 - [Reinforcement Learning from AI Feedback (RLAF)](https://arxiv.org/abs/2309.00267): [[cnt](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=arxiv%3A+2309.00267)]: Uses AI feedback to generate instructions for the model.
 TLDR: CoT (Chain-of-Thought, Improved), Few-shot (Not improved).
 Only explores the task of summarization.
 After training on a few thousand examples, performance is close to training on the full dataset.
 RLAIF vs RLHF: In many cases, the two policies produced similar summaries.
 [1 Sep 2023]
 - OpenAI Spinning Up in Deep RL!: An educational resource to help anyone learn deep reinforcement learning. [git](https://github.com/openai/spinningup) [Nov 2018]
 - Preference optimization techniques: [ref](https://x.com/helloiamleonie/status/1823305448650383741) [13 Aug 2024]
+  - `RLHF (Reinforcement Learning from Human Feedback)`: Optimizes reward policy via objective function.
-  - `DPO (Direct preference optimization)`  removes the need for a reward model.
+  - `DPO (Direct preference optimization)`: removes the need for a reward model. > Minimizes loss; no reward policy.
   - `IPO (Identity Preference Optimization)` : A change in the objective, which is simpler and less prone to overfitting.
   - `KTO (Kahneman-Tversky Optimization)` : Scales more data by replacing the pairs of accepted and rejected generations with a binary label.
   - `ORPO (Odds Ratio Preference Optimization)` : Combines instruction tuning and preference optimization into one training process, which is cheaper and faster.